coreylane/slackrock/README.md

 ## 🚀 Deploy Slackrock
 Let's get started!

 1. [Request access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to desired Amazon Bedrock models.
 The default model used in this solution is `anthropic.claude-3-5-sonnet-20240620-v1:0`.
-Feel free to request as many or as few as you like, the process is automated and models become available immediately.
+Feel free to request as many or as few as you like; the process is automated, and models become available immediately.

 1. Create a Slack app (https://api.slack.com/apps) from manifest using the `slack-app-manifest.yaml` file provided in this project.